 Habit 3: Give Back

-Apart from studies, medical school provides you with a lot of opportunities to become more compassionate and empathetic through community servicing.
+Apart from studies, Windsor medical schools in the Caribbean provides you with a lot of opportunities to become more compassionate and empathetic through community servicing.
 Develop new skills and network with people.
 The best service is to give back to the community while you can.